 - Health and Wellbeing (Innovations that improve health outcomes and the quality of care delivery.)

 - Sustainability and Resilience (Innovations in energy, transport, urban infrastructure, and water or food security.)

 Yes.
 While we focus on a startup's team, we do take solo founders who have deep knowledge of the problem they are solving and the ability to deliver it.

-We have had many first-time founders during the program.
+We have had many first-time founders in the program, especially in the Velocity Program.
 We support you by surrounding you with people running companies at similar stage to yours, MAP alumni founders who run similar companies, sharing networks, and sharing expertise.

 That’s a great idea!
 You can book an Office Hours chat with our team.